tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 ```

 Yikes.
 Looks like the `registered` is now set to 1st of January for every User.
-Maybe if we run the methods in opposite order?
+Maybe if you run the methods in opposite order?

 ```typescript
 for (const {firstName, lastName, registered} of data) {